British National Party: Sub-groups and propaganda output

 Under Griffin's leadership, the BNP zealously embraced the use of alternative media to promote itself in a way different from the negative portrayal that featured in the mainstream media.
 On its website—which had been established in 1995—it created an internet television channel, 'BNPtv'.
 It has created blogs that cover different themes without being explicitly political in order to promote the party's message.
 The BNP established an online marketing platform, Excalibur, through which to sell its merchandise.
-In 2003, the BNP claimed that it had the most viewed website of a political party in Britain, and by 2011 was claiming to have the most viewed such website in Europe.
+In 2003, the BNP said that it had the most viewed website of a political party in Britain, and by 2011 was claiming to have the most viewed such website in Europe.
 In September 2007, The Daily Telegraph newspaper reported that Hitwise, the online competitive intelligence service, said that the BNP website had more hits than any other website of a British political party.